Blog Posts in January 2018

 BGP in EVPN-Based Data Center Fabrics

-EVPN is one of the major reasons we’re seeing BGP used in small- and mid-sized data center fabrics.
-In theory, EVPN is just a BGP address family and shouldn’t have an impact on your BGP design.
-In practice, suboptimal implementations might invalidate that assumption.
+EVPN is one of the major reasons we’re seeing BGP used in small and mid-sized data center fabrics.
+In theory, EVPN is just a BGP address family and shouldn’t impact your BGP design.
+However, suboptimal implementations might invalidate that assumption.

 I've described a few EVPN-related BGP gotchas in BGP in EVPN-Based Data Center Fabrics, a section of Using BGP in Data Center Leaf-and-Spine Fabrics article.

-Alex raised a number of valid points in his comments to this blog post.
-While they don't fundamentally change my view on the subject, they do warrant a more nuanced description.
-Expect an updated version of this part of the article when I return from Cisco Live Europe
+Alex raised several valid points in his comments to this blog post.
+While they don’t fundamentally change my view on the subject, they do warrant a more nuanced explanation.

 Hard Truths Not Taught in Schools